jcridev/mdde-MAAC/README.md

 We're relying on the original implementation of MAAC provided by Iqbal and Sha, we reuse as much of its code as possible.
 We do not introduce a lot of changes into the original code with only two exceptions:

-   1. MDDE does not support concurrent environments, so the option of creating mulptiple copies of the environment was removed (*n_rollout_threads*).
+   1. MDDE does not support concurrent environments, so the option of creating multiple copies of the environment was removed (*n_rollout_threads*).
-   2. Allow MAAC critic to operate even in the scenarios where there is only one agent of a specific type.
-For more details, take a look at commit [8fa72056bc7602ac07706879c6e615d343eb1793](https://github.com/akharitonov/MAAC/commit/8fa72056bc7602ac07706879c6e615d343eb1793) in our fork of the original MAAC implementation.
+   2. Fixed critic attention heads logging for tensorboard in the scenarios where there is a group of agents consisting of only a single agent.

 ## Installation